w3c/webmention/implementation-reports/webmention.herokuapp.com.md

 * [ ] Accepts a Webmention where the target URL is in an `<img>` tag
 * [ ] Accepts a Webmention where the target URL is in an `<video>` tag
 * [ ] Accepts a Webmention where the target URL is in an `<audio>` tag
-* [ ] Rejects a Webmention where the target URL is in the document as text
+* [x] Rejects a Webmention where the target URL is in the document as text
-* [ ] Rejects a Webmention where the target URL is in an `<a>` tag inside an HTML comment
+* [x] Rejects a Webmention where the target URL is in an `<a>` tag inside an HTML comment
-* [ ] Rejects a Webmention where the target URL is not in the document
+* [x] Rejects a Webmention where the target URL is not in the document

+#### Implementation Notes

+When looking for a target URL, all links in the document are normalized and then compared to a normalized target URL.
+All target resources with the same normalized URL are considered to be the same resource.

 ### Webmention Display/Use